bundickm/AWS_Cloud_Foundations_Study_Materials/Module 5 Notes.md

 - Enables you to provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define
 - Gives you control over your virtual networking resources, including: Selection of IP address range, creation of subnets, and configuration of route tables and network gateways
+- Closely resembles a traditional network that you would operate in your own data center, with the benefits of using the scalable infrastructure of AWS
 - Enables you to customize the network configurationfor your VPC
 - Enables you to use multiple layers of security
+- You can create a VPC that spans multiple Availability Zones

 ### **VPCs**